GoInterject/GoInterject.github.io/bApps/InterjectTraining/WIP/BudgetUpload_WIP.md

 <div markdown="1" class="panel">
 ![](/images/WCNTraining/Budget/BudgetUpload_InvalidSource.png)

-*Please select Bud in the drop-down filter option, and make sure your Source column says Budget.*
+*Please select Bud in the drop-down filter option and make sure your Source column says Budget.*

 ___
 ![](/images/WCNTraining/Budget/BudgetUpload_InvalidYear.png)

-*Year is required, and needs to be in the YYYY format.*
+*Year is required and needs to be in the YYYY format.*

 ___
 ![](/images/WCNTraining/Budget/BudgetUpload_IncompleteGLString.png)